 3. Know What You’re Doing

-As with checking, you need to ensure that when you get that one opportunity to capture a moment, that you don’t miss it.
-You have to ensure your frame rate, resolution and exposure are all just so and that you are stood in the right place at the right time.
-The gods of this are BBC wildlife cameramen who huck their gear to the most remote places in the world and then have to camp out for days and day just on the off chance of catching the slightest glimpse of that elusive mountain leopard.
+As with checking, you need to ensure that when you get that one opportunity to capture a moment, you don’t miss it.
+You have to ensure your frame rate, resolution and exposure are all just so and that you are standing in the right place at the right time.
+The gods of this are BBC wildlife cameramen who huck their gear to the most remote places in the world and then have to camp out for days and days just on the off chance of catching the slightest glimpse of that elusive mountain leopard.
 There is no clearer example of someone knowing what they are there to get and when they’ve got it.
-But go wandering out without a clue and you’re coming home with just tons of junk footage and the undesirable task of trying to then make head nor tale of it, if that’s even possible.
-The more planning that goes into a project is alway reflected in how better is comes out and how much easier it is to watch so get a clue.
+But go wandering out without a clue and you’re coming home with just tons of junk footage and the undesirable task of trying to then make head or tail of it, if that’s even possible.
+The more planning that goes into a project is always reflected in how better it comes out and how much easier it is to watch so get a clue.

 4. Take Control

 I never know what to call myself.
 Am I a camera operator, videographer, video producer, director?
 I’m kind of all of those things, but each has its own specific role.
 To be a director is different from being a camera operator or a producer in that you don’t need to necessarily touch a camera to direct, nor do you have to be responsible for the making of the film – you simply need to direct to ensure you capture on film that which you intended to capture.
 Unskilled or inexperienced directors take the role simply to mean yelling “action!” and “cut!”, but if you don’t take charge then you’re going home with footage that most likely could have been better with some extra directions given.
 You need to find a voice and learn how to manage people, instructing them on exactly where to stand and what to do.